robwa10/react-calculator/src/documentation/REACT.md

 ___
 ### expression-result-container.js
-Container for components used to display input string and result.
+Container for components used to display input and result.

 #### Properties